chrisdonahue/music-cocreation-tutorial/README.md

 While these models have similar APIs, note that the PyTorch model takes as input entire sequences, i.e., tensors of shape `[batch_size, seq_len]`, while the TensorFlow.js equivalent takes an individual timestep as input, i.e., tensors of shape `[batch_size]`.
 This is because in Python, we are passing as input full sequences of training data, while in JavaScript, we will be using the model in an on-demand fashion, passing in user inputs as they become available.

 Note that this implementation makes use of several helpers, such as a `Module` class which mocks behavior in `torch.nn.Module`, and a factory method `pyTorchLSTMCellFactory` which handles subtle differences in the LSTM implementations between PyTorch and TensorFlow.js.
-See [`part-2-js-interaction/modules.js`](part-2-js-interaction/modules.js) for more details.
+See [`part-2-js-interaction/modules.js`](part-2-js-interaction/modules.js) for full implementation.

 #### Testing for correctness